-Deriscope™ is an Excel Add-In freeware specializing in derivatives valuation.
-It helps you create spreadsheets with real time data (stock and fx live quotes) that deal with the pricing of options and financial derivatives in general.
-It draws on QuantLib's analytical power to calculate the price, risk and various other properties of selected financial instruments as described in detail at Scope .
+Deriscope™ is an Excel Add-In freeware specializing in financial derivatives valuation.
+It helps you create spreadsheets with real time data (stock and fx live quotes) that deal with the pricing and risk management of diverse types of derivatives such as options, interest rate swaps, swaptions, credit default swaps, inflation swaps, basket options etc.

 Not without a reason Excel is the main productivity tool of option traders around the world.
 Even though several applications exist that are capable of financial instruments price valuation, they nonetheless constrain user interaction to within some proprietary user interface program.
 Typically these proprietary programs lack the flexibility Excel offers with respect to common tasks, such as copying and pasting values around and modifying them through custom formulas.
 As a result, a derivatives analyst often must carry out the pricing of options in the proprietary application and then copy and paste the results in Excel, where one can continue with the analysis.
 In a real world this approach is implemented through automatic, behind the scenes, transfer of data between Excel and the pricing application.
 Unfortunately due to the enormous data complexity involved, this Excel - Pricing Application link is fragile and not readily extensible to new option products.